 Through exceptional SEO, does your competitor already have a coveted top spot in the organic search results?
 You can appear above them with paid ads; swipe a click that would have been theirs.

-With strong SEM optimization, strategy and compelling copy of your own, you’ll have the advantage over the less savvy competition.
+With strong search engine marketing and optimization, strategy and compelling copy of your own, you’ll have the advantage over the less savvy competition.
 Have a smart competitor?
-The right strategies can also outsmart them to increase their own market share.
+The right strategies from a search engine marketing specialist can also outsmart them to increase their own market share.

 1. Traditional PPC – Search Engine Text Ad